johnjosephhorton/johnjosephhorton.github.io/research.md

-``How Do Employers Use Compensation History: Evidence from a Field Experiment''
+How do employers use compensation history: Evidence from a field experiment